Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ```

 We'll assign each square a number which we'll use to keep track of what piece is on which square.
 We can us an 8x8 matrix (2D list/array) to represent this, but it's simpler to just use a single
-array and store 64 values.
+list and store 64 values.
 So let's do that.

 ```python
 board = ['R', 'N', 'B', 'K', 'Q', 'B', 'N', 'R'] + ['P' for _ in range(8)] + ['.' for _ in range(8*4)] + ['p' for _ in range(8)] + ['r','n','b','k','q','b','n','r']